Client Rights Policy

 The Agency has appointed a Client Rights Officer who is responsible to accept and oversee the process of any grievance filed by a client, or other person or Agency on behalf of a client.
 That person is:

 Georgia Farris Romanko, Client Rights Officer

 998-4210 or 1-800-998-4210 Ext.
 414

 Available during standard business hours: Monday thru Friday, 8:30 a.m. to 5:30 p.m.

 If the Client Rights Officer is unavailable or the subject of the grievance, the alternative person designated to assist the client with his/her grievance is: Mary Beth Porter x483

-C. The staff of Community Counseling Center will explain any and all aspects of client rights and grievance procedures upon request.
+C. The workforce of Community Counseling Center will explain any and all aspects of client rights and grievance procedure upon request.

 D. A copy of this Client Rights Statement will be distributed to each applicant or client at the intake or next subsequent appointment in writing and orally.
 These rights will be distributed by the person performing the intake or by the client’s primary service provider.

-E. A copy of the client rights policy shall be posted in a conspicuous location in each building operating by the Corporation.
+E. A copy of the Client Rights Policy shall be posted in a conspicuous location in each building operating by the Agency.

-F. The Corporation shall provide that every staff person, including administrative and support staff, is familiar with all specific client rights and the grievance procedure.
+F. The Agency shall provide that every workforce member is familiar with all specific client rights and the grievance procedure.